6 min read

 Example #1

+A client of mine learned our methodology for the Augusta Rule and realized that she was significantly undervalued on the amount she was claiming for the Augusta Rule.
 As part of her annual marketing plan she hosts 2-3 very large client appreciation events to both give thanks to her past clients and maintain a connection for potential referrals and new business.

 She was hosting her annual Easter Egg hunt at her home and had invited over 500 families.
 That’s 500 families!!!
 That’s a lot of people.

 Because she had a larger property (10 acres of which about 1.5 acres was being used for the Easter Egg festivities) we were able to reach out to venues such as a local winery, a local golf course, and a local event center with a large park area.
+The quotes that she got back from each of these venues were $9,000, $11,500, and $3,200 respectively.

 The average of those three quotes was $7,900 and that is the amount that she charged her S-Corporation as rent for this event.